 Delta Days at the State Capital: A day long event held at the State Capital where members of the sorority from around the state of Ohio meet with legislators to discuss issues which primarily impact the African-American community in Ohio.

-Shirley Chisholm Girls in Government Conference: A conference dedicated to encouraging and inspiring young women to pursue the highest level of public service, advocacy, and leadership.
+Shirley Chisholm Conference for Girls in Government: A conference dedicated to encouraging and inspiring young women to pursue the highest level of public service, advocacy, and leadership.
 Young women in grades seven through 10 are encouraged to apply.

 Arts & Letters